What Helps Sore Muscles After A Workout or Injury? The 3 BEST Therapies to Improve Athletic Recovery…

 ENCOURAGING BLOOD FLOW

 Our bodies are built to move.
 Movement is healthy, movement is life.
-It can be helpful to think of our bodies as though they were a body of water.
+It can be helpful to think of our bodies as a body of water.
 Would you rather your body be a stagnant pond or a flowing river?
 Stagnant water is often full of nasty things like sludge, viruses, and bacteria.
-A flowing river is constantly moving, flushing things out, and bringing new nutrients and minerals to the organisms that live in it as it flows.
+A flowing river is constantly moving, flushing things out and bringing new nutrients and minerals to the organisms that live in it.
 While our bodies don’t work EXACTLY like this (and yes, certain things do still live in stagnant water), it’s a good analogy for the importance of movement in our bodies.

 Movement

-As mentioned above, movement is especially important after a workout or exercise.
+As mentioned above, movement is especially important after a workout.
 Following a workout, we don’t want our bodies to be like a stagnant pond.
 We want our bodies to be like the flowing river.
-It’s important to encourage a healthy amount of blood flow to help our bodies recover.
+It’s important to encourage healthy blood flow to help our bodies recover.
 It can be improved by being proactive with your recovery.
-Studies have shown that therapies such as massage, percussion therapy, and compression techniques can promote blood flow to speed this process up.
+Studies have shown that therapies such as massage, percussion therapy, and compression techniques can promote blood flow, thereby speeding this process.
 Increased blood flow helps deliver important nutrients and minerals to your muscles.
 When we train our muscles, they develop micro-tears to promote future growth.
-Increased blood flow helps your muscles get the building blocks they need to repair these tears to build them up stronger than before.
+Increased blood flow helps your muscles get the building blocks they need to repair these tears and build them up stronger than before.

 Contrast Therapy